kenjennings/GECE-parts/README.md

 The scrolling transitions have several variables chosen at random:

-* A varible delay may be added to each line before scrolling begins.
+* A variable delay may be added to each line before scrolling begins.

 * The direction may be left or right.